Ancientae0N/smh/README.md

 ->`ls -z` which lists out all the files with a size of 0 bytes ->`ls -e` which lists out all the files without an extension!
 * History command which lists out all the commands entered until now.
 Use `history`
+* Editor implemented in the shell.
+Use `hashit` to get the editor and follow the instructions after.